afsalthaj/shapely-example/README.md

 ## Shapely Testing
-Using locally published version of Shapely with a few minor additions
+Using locally published version of Shapely with a few minor additions such as extracting field names